Smertig/banana/master/_sources/api/tg/methods/get_game_high_scores.rst.txt

    ``connector`` is any object satisfying :ref:`connector concept <banana-api-banana-connectors>`.

    Use this method to get data for high score tables.
 Will return the score of the specified user and several of their neighbors in a game.
 On success, returns an Array of GameHighScore objects.
+This method will currently return scores for the target user, plus two of their closest neighbors on each side.
+Will also return the top three users if the user and his neighbors are not among them.
+Please note that this behavior is subject to change.

 .. cpp:struct:: get_game_high_scores_args_t